Leprechaun Canyon | North Wash

 Note: The topography of the area is a bit complex.
 Pay very close attention to the map, and double check that you are dropping into the correct fork.
 More than one group has dropped into the wrong fork.

-Note: The right fork tends to hold a fair bit of water after recent rains.
+Note: The East Fork tends to hold a fair bit of water after recent rains.
 During these times, a 40 m ( 132 ft. ) rope may be useful for alternate rappels around some pools, but you will likely get wet either way!

 As soon as you descend off the dirt to the slickrock layer, you will come to a 15 m ( 50 ft. ) drop.
 Rappel this off a natural anchor.
 From here down, you will find several short drops that can be negotiated with partner assists, or short rappels.
 The canyon will open and close several times, with a couple of sections that may require climbing up and over a few feet to descend.
 None of the climbing is difficult if you look around for the best route.
-As you near the confluence with the main fork, you see the varnished wall of the main fork as you reach the final obstacle, a 10 m ( 33 ft. ) rappel.
+As you near the confluence with the Main Fork, you see the varnished wall of the Main Fork as you reach the final obstacle, a 10 m ( 33 ft. ) rappel.
 Inspect this anchor carefully.
-Once down, you may want to hike up the middle fork a ways.
+Once down, you may want to hike up the Middle Fork a ways.
 It is deep, dark, and beautiful.
 When finished, simply hike down canyon to the trailhead.
-The section just below the right and middle confluence is very nice, and photogenic in afternoon light.
+The section just below the East and Middle Fork confluence is very nice, and photogenic in afternoon light.

 Middle Fork

 Just when you don't think it can get any narrower, it does!
 After the rappel is where (for me), the crux narrows lies.
 It involves a short section I have to stem over, then squeeze through.
 Shortly after this, the canyon begins to widen a bit.
-Right after a downclimb around a pothole the left fork joins up.
-Breath a sigh of relief, the rest of the canyon is straightforward and wide in comparison.
+Right after a downclimb around a pothole the West Fork joins up.
+From the West Fork junction, head down canyon through an amazing deep, dark section of slot.
+You will have to climb over and under boulders in this section.
+It is narrow!
+A headlamp can be a good idea.
+Once the East Fork joins in, breath a sigh of relief, the rest of the canyon is straightforward and wide in comparison.

 Videos